"My Mother's Rosary" by Joanne DeMieri Kennedy

 He was right.
 No one could have known that a wayward strand of round, sparkling beads could have been part of a bigger story.
 The story of a woman’s utter devotion, a child’s longing, six Our Fathers, fifty Hail Marys.
 And one big miracle.

 About the Author: Joanne DeMieri Kennedy is a writer living in Montclair, New Jersey by way of Brooklyn.
 She has co-produced and written several documentaries for US independent production houses and for German television.
-Her article, “A Fairy Godmother For Our Waterway/The Hudson River Foundation,” appeared in Hudson Valley Magazine.
-Her interests, besides getting her two novels published, are traveling solo, Zion National Park, and eating franks at Gray’s Papaya in NYC.
+Her short story, “Al Capone at the Diner,” will be published in an anthology by Hippocampus Books in fall 2019.
+Besides getting her two novels published, her interests include: traveling solo, Zion National Park, and eating franks at Gray’s Papaya in NYC.
 She dreams of living in Umbria one day in the town of Spello (after her novels are published).